JoaoBortolotti/JoaoBortolotti/README.md

 <img src="images/svg/header_en.svg"></img>

 <p>
 Full Stack Developer passionate about creating innovative solutions.
-Experience in web development, using technologies such as HTML, CSS, JavaScript and PHP.
+Experience in web development, using technologies such as HTML, CSS, JavaScript, Python, PHP in frameworks like Django and Laravel.
 </p>
 <h3>About Me</h3>